Pelmen323/Kaiserreich_Autotests/README.md

 In-built multithreading support and high performance optimization, current full run time - around 70 seconds.

+Requirements - Python installation with pytest and pytest-xdist plugins installed

 ## Currently included tests:

 - usage of remove_all_leader_roles effect test (the effect causes CTDs.
 Test verifies that this effect is not used)